-PAC230 Arizona Seals Swimming Academy I
+PAC231 Arizona Seals Swimming Academy II

-The Arizona Seals is a USA Swimming-sanctioned swim team and maintains membership with USA Swimming, the National Governing Body for swimming in the U.S. This course emphasizes the fundamentals of swimming focusing on comfort in the water.
-Structured practice sessions include stroke development, stroke proficiency, endurance training, resistance exercise and flexibility.
+The Arizona Seals is a USA Swimming-sanctioned swim team and maintains membership with USA Swimming, the National Governing Body for swimming in the U.S. The course emphasizes the fundamentals of swimming focusing on comfort in the water.
+Structured practice sessions include stroke development & proficiency, endurance training, resistance exercise and flexibility.
 Seminars on the importance of a healthy lifestyle will be incorporated.
 Modeled after the USA Swimming Age-Group Swim Program.
-Short-course program I.
+Short-course program II.